UniversalDependencies/docs/_2016-09-05--06-prague/mwe.md

 It seems that the label `mwe` (multiword expressions) led to a lot of confusion.
 It was never intended for multiword expressions like "kick the bucket", or Fr. "pommme de terre" (potato).
 It has always been restricted to the *fixed expressions* category of
 [Sag et al.](http://lingo.stanford.edu/pubs/WP-2001-03.pdf), excluding any relations in scope of [u/name]() or [u/compound]().
 The label `fixed` might reflect this fact better.

-For consistency with other relations (see ), we also suggest changing the direction of the arrows.
+For consistency with other relations (see [Semantic categories](semantic-categories.html) ), we also suggest changing the direction of the arrows.
 We will keep a flat structure but all the words in the expression will modify the last one (instead of the first one).
 For example:

 ~~~ sdparse
 I like dogs as well as cats